miniproject-cc/Library-Book-Inventory-Management-and-Search-API/README.md

 ### Deployment

-The app was deployed using MicroK8s.
-It is available on the cloud any user intrested can easily have an access to it.
-YAML was introduced as it basically create a service and deployment of the app simultaneously which inturns boosts the effeciency of the app.
+Deploying the app in Kubernetes was done in two stages: creating a Docker image of the app, and running the image in Kubernetes.

 **Docker Image**:

-Image creation was done using the Dockerfile, miniproject_docker.py, and requirements.txt.
-After building, the docker image was then pushed to https://hub.docker.com/repository/docker/gozreh33/miniproject with the tag v1.
+The Docker image was built using the Dockerfile, miniproject_v1.py, and requirements.txt.
+After building, the Docker image was then pushed to Docker Hub at https://hub.docker.com/repository/docker/gozreh33/miniproject with the tag v1.
+This image is freely accessible and can be pulled by the public.

 **Kubernetes**:

-The YAML file is used to create a deployment and service for the miniproject app.
-This is done by pulling the relevant image from docker hub
+For this project, we decided to use the lightweight, single node MicroK8s Kubernetes.
+Once Kubernetes has been started, the YAML file (miniproject_v1.yml) can be applied to create both the service and deployment for the miniproject app.
+The deployment is created by pulling the relevant Docker image (as above).

-### Loadbalancing With

-Kubernetes,<br/>
-apiVersion: v1,<br/>
-type: LoadBalancer,<br/>
-protocol: TCP,<br/>
-port: 80,<br/>
-targetPort: 80,<br/>
+**Loadbalancing**

+By setting the number of pods we want in the deployment to 2+ (change replicas in YAML file), we can get our Kubernetes to load balance.
+This means the requests sent to the miniproject service will be distributed between the pods running the app, meaning resources are used more efficiently and requests can be completed faster.
+This is especially true when the system is under high demand.
+We set the service to be of type load balancer in the YAML file.

 ### Libraries and External Frameworks Used